Özalp Özer

-Özalp Özer Ph.D. is an American business professor specializing in pricing science and operations research.
+Özalp Özer is an American business professor specializing in pricing science and operations research.
 He is the Ashbel Smith Professor of Management Science at the Naveen Jindal School of Management and also currently serves as an affiliated faculty at the MIT Sloan School of Management.

 Career

 Originally from Turkey, Özer attended Bilkent University, where he earned an undergraduate degree in Industrial Engineering in 1996.
 He then attended Columbia University where he received master's degrees in Operations Research and Financial Engineering, as well as a Ph.D. in Operations Research.

 After receiving his Ph.D. in 2000, Özer worked as an assistant professor in the Management Science and Engineering Department at Stanford University until 2007.
 During this time he was awarded the Wickham Skinner Early-Career Research Accomplishment Award by the Informs Manufacturing and Service Operations Management (M&SOM) journal as well as the Eugene L. Grant Award for Excellence in Teaching at Stanford in 2004 and 2005.
 After working as an associate professor at Columbia University, he then took a position at the University of Texas at Dallas, at which time he was increasingly active in the M&SOM research community, receiving the M&SOM Meritorious Services Award in both 2011 and 2012.